-- Varicella vaccine (two injections) is required for all students who have not had documented chickenpox history. - 2.
+- Varicella vaccine (two injections) is required for all students who have not had documented chickenpox history.
+Positive titer results are also accepted. - 2.
 Measles, mumps, and rubella (2 injections) for all incoming students.
+Positive titer results are also accepted.

 The Student Health Center requires all incoming students to complete a Health Questionnaire that includes further information regarding the state-mandated vaccinations, as well as information on other strongly recommended vaccinations.